magento/merchdocs/src/system/data-schedule-export.md

 Field | Description
 ----- | -----------
 Server Type | Determines the location of the export file.
-Options:<br>**Local Server** — Places the export file on the same server where Magento is deployed.
+Options:<br>**Local Server** — Places the export file on the same server where Commerce is deployed.
 If the Remote storage module is enabled, `Local Server` is switched to `Remote Storage`.<br>**Remote FTP** — Places the export file on a remote server.
 Additional options for credentials and file transfer settings appear.
 File Directory| Specify the directory where the export file is placed.
-In case Server Type is set to Local Server, specify the relative to Magento installation path.
+In case Server Type is set to Local Server, specify the relative to Commerce installation path.
 For example, `var/export`, or `import_export/export` for remote storage.

 ### Export Failed Emails